timvisee/pixelpwnr-server/README.md

 * Linux, Windows and macOS
 * ...

+## Current problems
+In the current prototype version, the following main problems exist:

+* Windows connectivity doesn't work
+* Connections not explicitly closed aren't dropped, as there is no timeout

+These should be fixed for the first release.

 ## Installation
 For installation, Git and Rust cargo are required.
 Install the latest version of Rust with [rustup][rustup].